-The department offers a program leading to the degree of Master of Arts in Teaching: see page 24.
-Satisfactory scores on the Graduate Record Examination are prerequisites for acceptance to candidacy for this degree.
+The department offers a program leading to the degree of Master of Arts in Teaching: See p.
+28. Satisfactory scores on the Graduate Record Examination are prerequisites for acceptance to candidacy for this degree.

 PREREQUISITES FOR ACCEPTANCE TO CANDIDACY FOR THE DEGREE OF MASTER OF SCIENCE FOR TEACHERS (BIOLOGY)